 Traffic will help you identify your pain points:

-By now you know how conversions are related to traffic and you’ve learned the number one factor on how to increase conversion rate on website.
+By now you know how conversions are related to traffic and you've learned the number one factor on how to increase conversion rate on website.
 Traffic comes first and conversion comes later.
-In-order-to optimize conversions and convert traffic into sales, you need a fair amount of traffic to perform tests like A/B analysis, content engagement etc. Simply put, without good traffic, you cannot formulate your conversion strategy.
+In-order-to optimizes conversions and convert traffic into sales, you need a fair amount of traffic to perform tests like A/B analysis, content engagement etc. Simply put, without good traffic, you cannot formulate your conversion strategy.
 If you do not have enough traffic (by enough, I mean thousands and thousands of people) most of your analysis would be of no use.

 The results will be faulty if they get generated at all.
 Using them to dictate your plan-of-action could backfire.
 The only way out is to have more traffic flock to your website so that you can correctly identify your areas of improvement and create an effective strategy.

 In-order-to buy from you, people need to interact with you a lot before making the purchase.

 Time for numbers again – about 80% of the sales happen between a customer’s fifth and twelfth interaction with your brand.
 People need the assurance that they are making the right decision by choosing you, so they spend a fair share of time doing their due diligence.

 Focusing on traffic might not pay at-the-moment, but, eventually, it will and it will convert traffic into sales.
 Once someone establishes faith in you, they are highly likely to recommend you to their friends.
 What follows is a chain reaction.
 And, to deal with this chain reaction, you need to be well equipped with the best traffic management arsenal.